storacha/specs/w3-space.md

 If `nb.consumer` is set, it MUST match [`nb.consumer`](#get-consumer) of the [`provider/get`][] request.
 If the request omitted it, the delegation MUST omit the field as well.
 If the request did specify `nb.consumer`, the delegation still MAY omit it if it wishes to allow adding multiple consumers to the delegated provider.

 :::danger
-Omiting `nb.consumer` would allow delegate to add arbitrary number of consumers to the provider
+Omitting `nb.consumer` would allow delegate to add arbitrary number of consumers to the provider
 :::

 ###### add `nb.request`